 The film’s efforts to keep Mado and Nina apart, only heighten the emotional stakes of the time when they’re together.
 And really, that’s why you should watch the film.
 It’s rare enough to see a romance between two women late in life depicted in film or television, and even rarer when two performers as effective and genuine as Chevallier and Sukowa are given the chance to take on these parts.
 Their performances are more than worth your time.

-Two of Us will be available everywhere on February 5, 2021.
-Click here to find out more.
+Two of Us was released everywhere on February 5, 2021.
+Read all our reviews.